particle-iot/docs/src/content/reference/device-os/firmware.md

 In Example 3, you use the future which decouples the waiting and the getting results.
 This can be useful if you are using a finite state machine.
 See [Future](#future) for more information.

+Large event data and high publishing rate require using the [CloudEvent](/reference/device-os/api/cloudevent/) API, not the classic API.

 ### Particle.publish (classic API) - Publish

 Particle.publish pushes the value out of the device at a time controlled by the device firmware.
 Particle.variable allows the value to be pulled from the device when requested from the cloud side.